-Slower charging through an 11kW wallbox from 10-80% takes just over three hours, while the same charge from a slower 7kW wallbox takes four hours and 45 minutes.
 If you only have access to a standard domestic three-pin plug, a 10-80% charge takes 15 hours – but even that'll be feasible for most drivers if you’re prepared to trickle-charge overnight.
 Whichever way you charge, a full battery will return more than 100 miles of range.
-MINI includes a charging cable for household socket, but a wallbox charging lead, which can also be used at public charging stations, is optional.
+MINI includes a charging cable for charging at Type 2 stations, as well as a cable for plugging into three-pin domestic sockets.

 In This Review

 - 1VerdictThe MINI Electric is a fun, fast and chic small electric car, but its relatively modest driving range may put some buyers off

 - 2Range, battery & charging - currently readingA relatively modest 145-mile range may put some buyers of the MINI Electric, but for a lot of suburban and urban dwellers, that'll be enough

 - 3Running costsThe MINI Electric is one of the most affordable electric cars you can buy, despite its premium finish, and it also promises to be cheap to run

 - 4Electric motor, drive & performancePerformance from the MINI Electric is strong – and most importantly, the hatchback has lost none of the petrol model's sense of fun